 top of page

-The spatial integrity, security, and reuse of healthcare data
+The spatial integrity, compliance, and reuse of healthcare data.

 From academics to the commercial sector, netting results is a critical factor in today's competitive world.
-As the healthcare industry evolves and technology plays an ever-increasing role in its transformation, executives and decision makers must be well-informed to implement strategic initiatives.
-Data is the key that exposes dimensions and opens critical doors.
+As healthcare research becomes more integrated into practice such as learning health systems, and technology evolves such as AI and machine learning, decision makers must be well-informed to implement the most appropriate strategic initiatives.
+Data and its application are the key that exposes dimensions and opens critical doors.

 University of Cincinnati College of Business; Cincinnati, OH